 Fiddleleaf philodendron is scientifically known as Philodendron bipennifolium.
 The philodendron is an Aroid and produces the characteristic inflorescence with a spathe and spadix.
 As a houseplant, its glorious cut foliage is a showstopper and its easy growth and low maintenance assign it ideal houseplant status.
 Fiddleleaf philodendron care is simple and uncomplicated.
 This is a truly lovely indoor plant with volumes of appeal.

 Once of the more important items of Philodendron bipennifolium information is that it is not a true epiphyte.
 Technically, it is a hemi-epiphyte, which is soil grown plant that climbs trees with its long stem and the assistance of aerial roots.
-This means staking and tying in a home container situation to keep the plant from flopping over.
+This means staking and tying in a

 The leaves are fiddle or horse-head shaped.
 Each can reach 18 inches to 3 feet in length with leathery texture and glossy green color.
 The plant is mature and ready to reproduce in 12 to 15 years in ideal climates.
 It produces a creamy white spathe and tiny round ½-inch green fruits.
 The plant is unknown to reproduce in interior settings or in hot, dry climates.